-Again, i’ve put the table below so you can see how much fat you need.
+Again, I’ve put the table below so you can see how much fat you need.

 Carbohydrate is your breads, pasta, rice and fruit.

 This is the most flexible number.
-Your body needs more carbs on days you exercise, and it’s best to put those extra carbs directly before and after a workout.
+Your body needs more carbohydrates on days you exercise, and it’s best to put those extra carbs directly before and after a workout.
 So if you go to the gym after work, have more carbs at lunch and dinner.

 If we’re keeping protein the same, and fat the same, then carbohydrate is the number that’s going to change depending on whether we want to lose weight, gain muscle or stay the same.
 Here’s where total calories come in.